RFU Game Regulations & MRAI

 · Failure by either team to identify front row and replacement front row player(s) on the match card.

-· Failure by either team to confirm their team line up at least 15 minutes before kick-off or amendment of it after this time (necessary amendments needed after this deadline should be communicated to the League Secretary and/or CB representative who will make the changes on the club’s behalf).
+· Failure by either team to confirm their team line up at least 15 minutes before kick-off or amendment of it after this time (necessary amendments needed after this deadline should be communicated to the League Secretary and/or CB representative who will make the changes on the club’s behalf), with the exception of clubs retrospectively registering players as per MRAI 3.8.

 · Failure by the Home team to supply the correct score by 5:30 pm on a Saturday (or within 30 minutes of the end of the game on any other day).